bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 1. His full (unhashed) public key, so the pubkey script can check that it hashes to the same value as the pubkey hash provided by Alice.

-2. An `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ :term:`signature <Signature>` made by using the `ECDSA <https://en.wikipedia.org/wiki/Elliptic_Curve_DSA>`__ cryptographic formula to combine certain transaction data (described below) with Bob’s private key.
+2. An `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ :term:`signature` made by using the `ECDSA <https://en.wikipedia.org/wiki/Elliptic_Curve_DSA>`__ cryptographic formula to combine certain transaction data (described below) with Bob’s private key.
 This lets the pubkey script verify that Bob owns the private key which created the public key.

 Bob’s `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ signature doesn’t just prove Bob controls his private key; it also makes the non-signature-script parts of his transaction tamper-proof so Bob can safely broadcast them over the `peer-to-peer network <../devguide/p2p_network.html>`__.